HST 260 Syllabus

 of Trustees Policy Manual for more information.

-phones OFF (or switch them to SILENT) when you
+them to SILENT) when you come into class.

-use your computer to take notes and follow along on the
+computer to take notes

-course website.
+on the course website.

 The Writing Center -